davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.election/index.md

   After this method is called, your `HashMap` should contain the election result.
 Double click on the object to ensure that is the case.

-- Write the `totalVotes()` method that returns the total number of votes cast.
+- Write the `totalVotes()` method that returns the total number of votes cast for all candidates.

   To write this method, you will need to use the `HashMap`'s `keySet()` method.
 To loop through a `Set` object, you must use a for-each loop.
 Here's a reminder of how to use a for-each loop over a `HashMap`: